 On mid-range double and single shock mountain bikes we blaze a carabao (buffalo) trail from Busuanga Airport through the largest ranch in Southeast Asia, penetrating rainforest and fording streams to reach the coast via single track heaven.

 Located in the centre of Busuanga island, the airport has several lengthy single tracks radiating out to the coast in all directions.
 The hard core track to Cheey is challenging, with the first two-thirds of the trip being undulating with only periodic tree cover.
 Most of the last one-third is cycling regularly in and out of rainforest with frequent stream crossings.
-Airport and Camp Calauit 4×4 drop-off and pick up, bike and provisions.
+Airport and Camp Calauit 4

 8:00 am Assemble at Camp Calauit Busuanga or Tribal Cafe Coron for coffee, briefing and bike fit-out.